 Once you begin to settle down in the working world, you should get serious about getting out of debt and using your money wisely.
 Once you are debt-free, you can begin working towards accumulating wealth and achieving your financial dreams.
 If you have to continuously make debt payments, you are limiting what you can do with your money.
 Choosing to live debt-free is one of the best decisions you can make for building real wealth.
 A debt payment plan and a clear timeline can help you achieve this more quickly.
 You can choose to incorporate a debt snowball strategy—which involves paying down your smaller debts and gradually attacking larger debts—or, you can try the debt avalanche strategy, which involves paying down debts with higher interest rates first.

 If and when you need a car, you should pay cash for your car, but if you can't, you need to shop around for the best auto loan options available.
-The interest rate you receive on this loan will largely depend on your credit score, and it is recommended to have above a 660 to receive the best rate.
+The interest rate you receive on this loan will largely depend on your credit score.
 A few percentage points may not seem like much, but when you apply it to thousands of dollars, it can add up to a sizeable amount.

 Purchasing your first home is a huge achievement, as well as a big decision and commitment—you need to be sure that you are ready.
 If you are working on this goal, your first focus should be saving up for a down payment.
 The rule of thumb is that you should save 20% for a down payment, although you can buy a home with 3.5% down using a Federal Housing Administration loan.